Most Influential Black Metal Bands

 11 Emperor Emperor was a Norwegian black metal band formed in 1991, regarded as highly influential by critics and emerging black metal bands.

-The band which literally started Symphonic Black Metal.
+The band that literally started symphonic black metal.

 12 Cradle of Filth Cradle of Filth are a British extreme metal band that formed in Suffolk in 1991.
 The band's musical style evolved from black metal to a cleaner and more "produced" amalgam of gothic metal, symphonic black metal and other extreme metal styles.

-Yes, maybe they are not "pure" black metal but the first 3 albums were mostly black metal and for sure they influenced many teens who went on to form trve black metal bands.
+Yes, maybe they are not "pure" black metal, but the first three albums were mostly black metal.
+For sure, they influenced many teens who went on to form true black metal bands.
 Trust me!

 Possibly the best band ever in any genre.